cnord/doc-gsm-devices/eng/mini/06-03-config-zones.md

 The purpose of the "Exit delay" parameter is very similar to that of the "Entry delay" parameter, but it is intended to allow the user to exit the guarded premises after he/she performed the arming.
 As a rule, the exit delay is set for zones that protect the entrance doors to the protected premises.

-After the user arms the part (using the keyboard, wireless controller or TM reader), the device checks the status of all zones included in the part:
+After the user arms the part (using the keyboard or TM reader), the device checks the status of all zones included in the part:

 * if a faulty cable is detected, the device refuses to arm;
 * if the alarm zone is detected, the device also refuses to arm;